thierrygosselin/radiator/README.md

 Most genomic analysis look for patterns and trends with various statistics.
 Bias, noise and outliers can have bounded influence on estimators and interfere with polymorphism discovery.
 Avoid bad data exploration and control the impact of filters on your downstream genetic analysis.
 Use radiator to: import, explore, manipulate, visualize, filter, impute and export your GBS/RADseq data.

+The package is designed and optimized for fast computations using Genomic Data Structure [GDS](http://zhengxwen.github.io/gdsfmt) file format and data science packages in [tiverse](https://www.tidyverse.org). radiator handles VCF files with millions of SNPs and files of several GB.

 Installation
 ------------